-The Moriah House Women and Children’s Shelter accepts single women and women with children who are homeless, have resided in substandard living conditions, or are victims of domestic violence.
+The Moriah House Family Shelter accepts single women and families who are homeless, have resided in substandard living conditions, or are victims of domestic violence.

 Moriah House provides a full range of transitional services that assist residents in moving from homelessness to stable housing and employment through these basic programs: